Introduction

 Antifungal Medications | Rarely used in poultry due to cost and difficulty. |

-Supportive Care | Can improve survival rates but does not eliminate the disease. |
+Supportive Care | It can improve survival rates, but it does not eliminate the disease. |

 Prevention and Control Strategies